Jay-Roberts/Network-Comparisons/README.md

 If a dataset of images already exists the you could use **Processor.py** from the [Screen Shot Classifier](https://github.com/Jay-Roberts/Screen_Shot_Classifier) repository.

+## Visualization

+The visualization techniques are experimental.
+If you are interested in using them, I highly recommend Bhagyesh Vikani, Falak Shah's [tf_cnnvis](https://github.com/InFoCusp/tf_cnnvis) that we use here.

 ## API